-Markets change and as they do, your ability to differentiate your spa or massage practice from others and shape the market to your vision of what you offer becomes even more important.
-As you face more competition, it’s not sufficient to tell clients and prospect that you offer excellent service and results.
+Markets change, and as they do, your ability to differentiate your spa or massage practice from others and shape the market to your vision of what you offer becomes even more important.
+As you face more competition, it’s not sufficient to tell clients and prospects that you offer excellent service and results.
 Your clients need to feel that your spa or massage practice is the only one that has a special quality or characteristic that is meaningful to them.

 Uncover your USP in Five Steps